Glossary and Abbreviations

 Matriculant

-The program type you select if you submitted a previous year’s application and were accepted to a particular medical school for a specific year but have decided (and the medical school has approved your decision) to delay entrance until the following year.
+The program type you select if you submitted a previous year’s application and were accepted to a medical school for a specific year but have decided (and the medical school has approved your decision) to delay entrance until the following year.

 exempt (EX) An individual department may use any of the following criteria to determine a course exemption: